Some info has been automatically translated. Show original language

 Harlech Castle is one of the highlights of the local area and has been standing guard over the town and the Irish Sea since the 13th century.
 Harlech Beach lies just a 20-minute walk from the town centre, complete with a golden shoreline and grass-covered dunes where locals come to sunbathe and swim against the backdrop of the rolling hills of Snowdonia.
 The town is enveloped by Snowdonia National Park, which offers a multitude of routes for trail walking, cycling, and horse riding.

-Top things to do in Harlech
+What are the top things to do in Harlech?

 Harlech Castle